 When we use the word poker, we could be talking about any one of a number of games that share common characteristics such as: hand rankings, the best five card hand wins, betting, folding, raising, re-raising, bluffing, etc. On this page I narrow it down to poker basics and explain the differences between a stud game and a draw game.
 I also present hand rankings in a full page graphical format that is easy to read and understand.
 Speaking of easy to understand, if words like "Belly Buster" and "Under the Gun" have you scratching your head, I've included a link to some of the more commonly used terms along with their definitions.
 Keep in mind that although poker is an easy game to learn, it can take a lifetime to master.
 Once you've "mastered" the basics, you can continue to the game of choice or learn all of them and become a well-rounded player.

-Seven Card Stud is the second most popular card game in the world but it differs dramatically from Holdem and Omaha.
+Seven card stud is an important game to learn but it differs dramatically from holdem and Omaha.
 One of the biggest differences is that there are no community cards.
 Each player gets his or her own cards, two cards face down and one face up to start the hand, three more open cards and the last one dealt face down.
 Also, instead of blinds each player is required to ante before the cards are dealt and whoever holds the lowest up-card after the initial deal has to make what's called the bring-in bet.
-Keeping track of exposed cards is critical for success at 7 Stud, not only to assess the chances of making your hand, but the probability your opponent will make his.
+Keeping track of exposed cards is critical for success at 7 stud, not only to assess the chances of making your hand, but the probability your opponent will make his.
 However reading cards doesn't always work when three of the seven cards are face down, players can be holding a full house, straight, flush or four-of-a-kind and it can be difficult if not impossible to detect.
 On my page I walk you through one hand of a limit game.
-I also give you some good strategy tips, a list of playable starting hands and a link to 3 Card Starting Hand Frequencies.
+I also give you some good strategy tips, a list of playable starting hands and a link to 3 card starting hand frequencies.

 The full name for this game is seven card stud eight or better, hi-lo split.
 It's usually abbreviated to 7 stud high low, seven stud eight-or-better or just seven stud/8, etc. It simply means that players must try to make the best high hand, the best low hand or both.
 However in order for the low hand to qualify, it must contain five unpaired cards with a rank of eight or lower.
 The winner of a qualifying low hand splits the pot with the high hand winner.
 If a player has the best low and high hand or there is no qualifying low hand, he/she scoops the entire pot.
 Reading cards, i.e. keeping track of live cards and cards that have been folded, is critical for success just as it is in Seven Stud.
 Contrary to what you might think, there are actually fewer playable starting hands in eight-or-better than there are in 7 stud high and the winning strategy is to scoop, not split as many pots as possible.
 My page explains how to play limit games, optimal strategies, which starting hands you should play and includes links to several hand frequencies and improvement odds.

 HORSE separates all the one-trick ponies from good all-around poker players.
-That's because HORSE poker is actually five games in one: Texas holdem, omaha high low split / 8, seven card low (Razz), seven card stud and seven card high low split - qualify eight.
+That's because H.O.R.S.E. is actually five games in one: Texas holdem, Omaha high low split / 8, seven card low (razz), seven card stud and seven card high low split - qualify eight.
 Games are usually played in that order for one hand only until moving on to the next game.
 When the cycle is complete, the games start over with holdem.
 Tournament rules may vary somewhat although most limit games are structured this way.
-David "Chip" Reese won the inaugural HORSE World Series of Poker event in 2006.
+David "Chip" Reese won the inaugural H.O.R.S.E.
+World Series of Poker event in 2006.